coglescode/coglescode/README.md

  😄 Pronouns: ...
 -->

-- 🔭 I’m currently working on my [blog](https://coglescode/blog), documenting problems and solutions using Django.
+- 🔭 I’m currently working on an olnine shop web applicaton that I'm intending to publish, mean while check this project [Ecollege](https://capstone-production.up.railway.app/).
 - 🌱 I’m currently learning Django REST framework.
 - 👯 I’m looking to collaborate on Django projects.
 - 💬 Ask me about Django.
 I will do my best to answer your questions.
 I want to check how my learning curve is doing by explaining to others. 😄